SecondNewtonLaw/Global-Functions-Documentation/Libraries/Debug.md

 ## debug.getstack

-Returns all used values in the provided stack level
+Returns all used values in the provided stack level.

 ```luau
 function debug.getstack(level: number, index: number?): any | { any }